Housing Hub Listing Quality and Safety Measures

 All new provider applications are checked for NDIS registration as follows:

-1. Review the submitted Organisation’s application details, including the categories of homes they are providing, and then input their ABN into the NDIS Registry, here, to see if they are a registered provider.
+1. Review the submitted Organisation’s application details, including the categories of homes they are providing, and then input their ABN into the NDIS Registry, to see if they are a registered provider.

-3. If their organisation does not show up search results, we promptly reach out to the Provider, requesting that they clarify their status with the NDIS, or if they are operating in official collaboration with a registered Provider, to provide their organisation information and evidence of this partnership.
-All provided documentation is kept on file.
+3. If their organisation does not show up in search results, we reach out to the provider and ask them to clarify their status with the NDIS.
+If they are operating in official collaboration with a registered provider, to need to provide relevant information and evidence of this partnership.

-All providers with published listings are checked again regularly to ensure they are registered to offer the the type of dwellings they list, as follows:
+Providers with published listings on the Housing Hub are regularly checked to make sure they are registered to offer the the type of dwellings they list, as follows:

 Choice of Supports Checks